A Local’s Guide to Travel in the Algarve, Portugal

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-The Algarve, my home, is Portugal’s southernmost region, famed for its golden, sandy beaches and perpetual sunny weather.
+The Algarve, my home, is Portugal’s southernmost region, famed for its golden beaches and perpetually sunny weather.

 While the region is truly a beach-lover’s paradise, the Algarve has much more to offer than just sun and sand.
-The countryside, bordered by the Monchique and Caldeirão mountains to the north and the Guadiana River to the east, holds authentic villages and towns that will transport you back in time.
+The countryside, bordered by the Monchique and Caldeirão mountains to the north and the Guadiana River to the east, is particularly pleasant and holds authentic villages and towns that will transport you back in time.

 Even though the Algarve seems small, you’ll need to drive for more than two hours to get from one end to the other.
 As you make your way across its 300-kilometer coastline stretching out along the Atlantic Ocean, you’ll witness countless exceptionally beautiful landscapes and will experience dramatic changes in scenery.
 The one constant, however, will be the breathtaking views.